-Offered spring semester.
-Two hours lecture a week and five (eight-hour) days of fieldwork a semester.
+Offered Spring semester.
+Two-and-a-half-hours lecture and four hours of laboratory a week.
+Five (eight-hour) days of traditional fieldwork a semester.
+Fee: \$100.00.

-This course is designed to provide the student with entry-level knowledge in the Occupational Therapy specialty area of the older adult.
-Covered are various theories of aging, physical changes and psychosocial phenomena associated with aging, strategies for health and wellness in the later years, and intervention planning with the older adult.
-Individual and group interventions are covered.
-Through fieldwork and observations/ participation, the student will identify commonly seen conditions of the older adult, evaluation techniques, and intervention methods for these conditions
+This 4-credit course is designed to provide the student with entry-level knowledge in the occupational therapy practice areas with the geriatric population.
+Student will learn, apply, and integrate concepts related to the aging adult including various theories of aging, physical and psychosocial changes associated with aging, strategies of health and wellness in the later years, holistic intervention planning with the geriatric population, and intervention techniques addressing all components of occupational therapy domain.
+Through fieldwork and observation/participation, the student will identify commonly seen conditions of the older adult, evaluation techniques, and intervention methods for these conditions.

-Prerequisite: Admission to OTA Program and completion of entire first and second semesters.
+Admission to OTA Program and completion of entire first and second semesters of the OTA program.